eclipse-ditto/ditto-examples/grove-ctrl/python/README.md

 ## Testing the script without a GrovePi+

 You can run the scripts without having the GrovePi+ connected to your Raspberry Pi.
-Though your ditto instance has to be up and running.
+Though your Ditto instance has to be up and running.

 Just replace the import from `import grovepi` inside `raspberry_thing.py` to the mock import: